BobTheShoplifter/lootvgo-opensource/README.md

 ## Issues

-Dont be afrait to create a new [issue](https://github.com/BobTheShoplifter/lootvgo-opensource/issues/new) if you are facing an error.
+Dont be afraid to create a new [issue](https://github.com/BobTheShoplifter/lootvgo-opensource/issues/new) if you are facing an error.

 ## Authors